Brute Force Attack

-Encryption keys used for secure communications can be targeted for hacking attacks as well as passwords, but they are in the same way unreachable for brute force attacks nowadays.
+Encryption keys used for secure communications can be targeted for hacking attacks as well as passwords, but they are, in the same way, unreachable for brute force attacks nowadays.
 Bit strings for scrambling transmitted data and unscrambling it upon reception, encryption keys can be pretty long, and breaking them is also a difficult task.
 For example, AES (advanced encryption standard) featuring 256-bit encryption keys makes reaching the encoded traffic in a reasonable time impossible.

 It is a state of affairs for modern broad-market machines.
 The progress won't cease, though.
 Quantum computers brought to the world will jeopardize today's best classical encryption methods.
 IBM's already existing 100+ qubit quantum computer and its successors are impending rivals for 256-bit encryption schemes, most likely to render them obsolete.
-Ciphering the "classic" machine will take ages to decrypt but will be a piece of cake for the powerful quantum computer.
+Ciphering the "classic" machine will take ages to decrypt, but it will be a piece of cake for the powerful quantum computer.
 Fortunately, such computers will likely be too expensive to be available for everyone.

 Modern Technical Issues